josageof/trellodash/README.md

-﻿# Trello Dash :: Your team in charts
+﻿# Trello Dash 100% Python :: Your team in charts

 ## This tool takes your Trello Kanban Board and summarizes it through performance charts